 When Did Doctor Phil lose his License?

-McGraw had obtained a license to practice psychology in Texas back in 1979.
-However, he stopped renewing it after he became inactive as a practicing psychologist once his media career took off in the 1990s.
+McGraw obtained a license to practice psychology in Texas in 1979.
+However, he stopped renewing it after he became inactive as a psychologist when his media career took off in the 1990s.

 In 1989, the Texas State Board of Examiners of Psychologists formally revoked his license due to ethics violations stemming from an inappropriate relationship with a patient.
 This occurred well before McGraw was famous and did not impact his celebrity status.

-The revocation only affected his clinical practice abilities in Texas where the license was issued.
-Since he had already given up therapy work for media opportunities, it did not hamper his occupational trajectory into television at all.
+The revocation only affected his clinical practice abilities in Texas, where the license was issued.
+Since he had already given up therapy work for media opportunities, it did not hamper his occupational trajectory into television.

 What Led to Dr. Phil’s License Being Revoked?

-• They determined his actions amounted to both negligence and discreditable conduct under the state statutes governing psychologist practice.
+- They determined his actions amounted to negligence and discreditable conduct under the state statutes governing psychologist practice.

-While the transgression occurred decades ago, it was nonetheless a case of clear ethics violations by McGraw that justified the license revocation at that time based on the board’s findings.
+While the transgression occurred decades ago, it was nonetheless a case of clear ethics violations by McGraw that justified the license revocation at that time based on the board’s findingsgs.

 Why the License Issue Didn’t Affect Dr. Phil’s Career